partitioncloud/musescore-web-display/README.md

 This is a simple and elegant component allowing you create an interactive showcase of your score, similar to the score showcase seen on musescore.com.
 [See a working demo here](https://sparkslab.art/dictations/dict-proud-of-you/).

-This library uses [Vue](https://vuejs.org/), [Howler](https://github.com/goldfire/howler.js) and the [Line Awesome icon font](https://icons8.com/line-awesome).
+This library uses [Vue](https://vuejs.org/), [Howler](https://github.com/goldfire/howler.js), the [Line Awesome icon font](https://icons8.com/line-awesome) and [webmscore](https://github.com/LibreScore/webmscore).
 It is deliberately made into a global and buildless library for easy integration with site builders like WordPress.

 ## Features